Patagonia Storm Racer Review

 The Storm Racer isn't a jacket we would say is particularly durable; while it isn't fragile, it isn't tough.
 It's plenty durable for trail running (Patagonia's stated intended purpose), day hiking, climbing, or backpacking where it will mostly be a just in case layer.
 We did test it out on climbing routes and were pleasantly surprised at how well its cuffs held up after some Washington Pass Alpine granite hand jamming (though it's worth noting that our testers babied it, with lead tester Ian Nicholson taking his off for a chimney pitch for fear of thrashing it).

-Along with weight, packed size is one of the primary reason most people will consider buying this jacket.
+Along with weight, packed size is one of the primary reasons most people will consider buying this jacket.
 It's one of the incredibly compressible models we tested, alongside the Outdoor Research Helium II.
 These two models were comparable overall, though we wish Patagonia had made the Storm Racer's stuff sack pocket a little smaller to minimize its packed volume, even if it would have taken more work to stow it away.

 Perfect as a just in case shell while day hiking, rock climbing, or backpacking, the Storm Racer will get you through an afternoon thunderstorm or an unexpected storm on a multi-day trip that started with a bomber forecast.

 As a lightweight trail running jacket or just in case layer, the Patagonia Storm Racer is a sweet jacket that is tough to beat.
 While it is on the spendier side of the spectrum and does offer exceptional performance, we don't necessarily think it is 75% better than the price difference might indicate.
-It does have super stretchy fabric, fantastic next-to-skin-feel, and above average breathability, which go a long way towards bridging the price versus performance gap between it and several of its closest competitors.
+It does have super stretchy fabric, fantastic next-to-skin-feel, and above-average breathability, which go a long way towards bridging the price versus performance gap between it and several of its closest competitors.